Yukesh0409/Yukesh0409/Readme.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=yukesh0409" alt="yukesh0409" /></a> </p>

+# About Me

+Hey there! 👋 I'm Yukesh A S, a final year student with a passion for data engineering.
+I enjoy working with Python and Java to build data-driven solutions.
+When I'm not immersed in coding, you'll often find me exploring the virtual realms of gaming.

+## 🔭 What I'm Working On

-- 🔭 I’m currently working on **projects related to data pipelines, ETL processes, and data analysis.**
+Currently, I'm focused on developing my data engineering skills and diving into projects related to data pipelines, ETL processes, and data analysis.
+I'm also exploring new games and mastering the art of strategic gameplay.

-- 🌱 I’m currently learning **advanced Python programming, exploring Java's capabilities, data modeling techniques and also tools like Apache Airflow and Apache Kafka**

-- 👨‍💻 All of my projects are available at [https://github.com/Yukesh0409?tab=repositories](https://github.com/Yukesh0409?tab=repositories)

-- 💬 Ask me about **Data Engineering and Data Pipelines**
+## 🌱 What I'm Learning

+I'm constantly seeking to expand my knowledge.
+Right now, I'm diving deeper into advanced Python programming, exploring Java's capabilities, and studying data modeling techniques.
+Learning is a lifelong journey, and I'm excited to keep pushing my boundaries.

-- 📫 How to reach me **asyukesh@gmail.com, [LinkedIn](https://www.linkedin.com/in/yukesh-a-s/)**
+## 📫 How to Reach Me

+You can connect with me on [LinkedIn](https://www.linkedin.com/in/yukesh-a-s/) to discuss tech, data, or anything under the sun.

+## ⚡ Fun Fact

-- ⚡ Fun fact **When I'm not engrossed in coding or studies, I enjoy immersing myself in the worlds of video games.
-Exploring new game mechanics and tackling challenging quests is my way of unwinding and finding inspiration.**
+When I'm not engrossed in coding or studies, I enjoy immersing myself in the worlds of video games.
+Exploring new game mechanics and tackling challenging quests is my way of unwinding and finding inspiration.

+## 🔍 Ask Me About

+- Data Engineering and Data Pipelines
+- Python and Java Programming
+- Gaming Strategies and Adventures
+- Learning and Personal Growth in Tech

+Looking forward to connecting with fellow tech enthusiasts, gamers, and lifelong learners like me!

 <h3 align="left">Connect with me:</h3>
 <p align="left">